-Top 20 Dirt Cheap Christmas Gifts for Girls 2017
+Top 20 Dirt Cheap Birthday Gifts for Girls 2018

-“Oh jeez, here comes a list of all of the same, boring cheap Christmas gifts for girls,” as you roll your eyes.
+“Oh jeez, here comes a list of all of the same, boring cheap birthday gifts for girls,” as you roll your eyes.
 Dolls, makeup, dressup–all of the “girly” things people expect a little girl to play with.

 Wrongo, buckaroo.
 You’re about to dive into a list of awesome cheap gifts for girls…while deviating from pink and princesses.
 It’s chock-full of tons of cool gifts, ranging from the science-minded, to the artistic.

+And since it’s Easter time, you may want to consider something more on-theme, like these stuffies, basket fillers, or puzzles.

 In addition to a wide variety of choices, every single gift on here is under $15.
-Yep–truly cheap Christmas gifts.
+Yep–truly cheap birthday gifts.
+This list is set up in no particular order.
+Rather, it’s meant to be used as a springboard for finding the perfect item.

 Peep this list of the best cheap gifts for girls around.
 The little girl you’re purchasing for will be thrilled.